 All delivery staff hold teaching qualifications, completed training in safeguarding and have current, enhanced DBS checks.

 The Odyssey Hub provides an alternative educational provision for young people who are disengaged from mainstream education.
 We specialise in gradual re-engagement through structured, supportive, and creative learning environments, particularly for students who struggle with traditional classroom-based approaches.
+We typically provide between 3-6 hours per week of provision for students to avoid over-reliance on our service and to allow easy transition back to school, employment or progression routes.

 Our approach uses structured, adult-facilitated gameplay and narrative-led scenarios as a learning medium, not as free play or entertainment.
 These carefully designed activities support the development of communication, emotional regulation, problem-solving, confidence, and social skills.